16 top sales leaders and entrepreneurs share their best sales advice and tips

 From accomplished entrepreneurs who've grown sales organizations that have generated billions of dollars throughout their careers, to executives that have built the sales engines powering companies like LinkedIn, Google, and Box, to the bestselling authors who've literally written the books on how we think about selling today—we're bringing the heat this week.

-Now, let's dive into the best sales advice from the world's top authorities in sales—pulled straight from our interviews in the Inside Sales Summit.
+Now, let's dive into the best sales advice from the world's top authorities in sales.

 1. View failures as learning opportunities

 — Jill Konrath, bestselling author, speaker, sales consultant

 For Konrath, who’s built a long-lasting career for herself as a speaker, author, sales consultant and trainer with Fortune 500 brands, her best piece of sales advice isn’t around learning a specific tactic, technique or sales strategy.
 Her advice isn’t to pick up a specific book, enroll in a training program, or make one hundred cold calls a day until you’re suddenly an expert, either.

 “My best investment in becoming a better salesperson wasn’t in a course or a book—the best investment I ever made was changing my mindset,” shares Konrath.